sbmagar13/chatbot_widget/docs/modifications.md

 ## Modifying the UI

-If you want to add the bot popup intro, you edit the below line of code in `index.html`
+If you want to add the bot popup intro, you can edit the below line of code in `index.html`

 ```
     <!-- Bot pop-up intro -->